 Dharma Jam is a modern Buddhist dance ritual.
 Beginning with collective intention and seated meditation, Jams progress through three phases aligned with the Buddha (arrival into our bodies with stillness and slow movement), Dharma (expanding the range and speed of movement), and Sangha (broadening attention from the individual to the collective dance).
 Refocusing and inspirational Dharma comments are offered at the beginning of each of these phases.
 Jams close with a danced dedication and a seated reflection circle.
-The movement and dance period is supported by an arcing playlist of recorded music, with attention to fostering sacred and celebratory soundscape.
+The movement and dance period is supported by an arcing playlist of recorded music, with attention to fostering a sacred and celebratory soundscape.
 2 hours.

 "With a skilled attunement to others, no matter their age, gender, or physical ability, he created a safe environment, allowing the body the freedom to experience its own creative, unencumbered expression of being alive."